wkumari/draft-vandergaast-edns-client-subnet/README.md

-   the Recursive Resolver being used as the target of a Forwarding Resolver, but could possibly run into policy problems with regard to usage agreements between the Recursive Resolver and Authoritative Namserver.
+   the Recursive Resolver being used as the target of a Forwarding Resolver, but could possibly run into policy problems with regard to usage agreements between the Recursive Resolver and Authoritative Nameserver.
 See Section 12.2 for more discussion on this point.
 If the Recursive Resolver will not forward the FAMILY and ADDRESS data from the incoming ECS option, it SHOULD return a REFUSED response.